 WASHINGTON, ADM, 7FD-7NL leads the Division for the largest total.
 7UQ did some fine work, Seattle is proving to be a good relay center; keep it up, OMs.
 7WQ did his bit also.
 7AO-RL worked CH2LB.
 7WQ is a new station at Ellensburg.
 7RY, QRW rebuilding KFCF.
 7NH reports an "H" tube coming up.
 Ditto 7AF.
 7DC, 7GC, 7GY, 7TT, 7OY, 7FD es 7EK are all rebuilding.
 Seems like another epidemic.
 Hil 7EN is breaking in a 50.
 7JP has two coming.
 7OT, 7ADQ, es 7KO are coming along nicely.
 7BY is QRW school.
 7KU will be on again at Seattle.
 7QB is a new station at Spokane.
 7NS will have a 50 before long.
 7ER will be on soon with 2 5er's at Palouse.
 7VL is most reliable QSR station in Spokane.
 7FQ is consolidating with 7FB.
 There seems to be little activities amongst the Tacoma gang es surrounding territory.
 Those being on were 7GB, 7DF, 7AIM, 7AFO.
 7DK, the Radio Club of Tacoma, will soon be on using the trans. of 7AX.
 Ex-7AFH will be with us soon.
-7MZ has a 50 going strong on 30 mtrs.
+7MZ has a 50 going strong on will be with us soon.
+7MZ has a 50 going strong on 80 mtrs.
 The Personnel changes have been: 7GY, the new DS for No. 6 or Pacific, Wahkiakum, Lewis, Cowlitz, Clarke and Skamania.
 Those living in these counties report direct to him.
 Dists No. 4 and 7 were merged in one district being No. 4 with 7AO as DS.
-The counties comprise of: Adams.
-Whitman, Franklin, Walla Walla, Columbia, Garfield, Asotin, Kittitas, Yakima, Klickitat, Benton and Grant.
-Those living in above report to Kenneth King, Box 332.
+The counties comprise of: Adams, Whitman, Franklin, Walla Walla, Columbia, Garfield, Asotin, Kittitas, Yakima, Klickitat, Benton and Grant.
+Those living in shows report to Kenneth King.
+1822, 292

-Kittitas, Yakima, Klickitat, Benton and Grant.
-Those living in above report to Kenneth King, Box 382, College Station, Pullman.
+Rittias, Yakima, Klickitat, Benton and Grant.
+Those living in above report to Kenneth King, Box 832.
+College Station, Pullman.